SiddharthManoj/CourseCheck/README.md

 If/when we do make it open-source, is there some sort of way to protect our code from being used without our permission?
 Like some license? - GO

+That wouldn't be free software.
+If you want to have this project be "intellectual property", go for it, but I wouldn't feel comfortable working on it.

 #### Better sorting/highlighting

 Yes, sorting the classes by most-recent updates is a big one.
 This shouldn't be too hard; we'd want to have a time field in the section entries in Mongo that would just be seconds since the UNIX epoch (e.g. the default result of `time()` in PHP.
 Then update that entry whenever a class's open seats increase, and sort by that before returning the JSON-ified class list to the homepage. - WA

 Going a little further, it might be a good idea to have a notification sound play in the browser whenever a class updates.
 So users could have the site running in the background.
 Also, this is a little less necessary and subjective, but having class rectangles that were updated have some distinctive visual identifier, like a bright outline, could also be good.
 So if a user switches back to the site from another tab, he or she can easily see what changed. - GO

+Okay, we could do that with a JS loop on the page and add something into the DB about whether a new update is waiting for each user's sections.

 #### More complete class section info in rectangle